NadzeyaAudzeichuk/climate-change-twitter/README.md

 Machine Learning Model:

-For this analysis we will be using a supervised machine learning model.
+For this analysis we will be using a supervised